-Perhaps people have a "set point" for loneliness, write the
+Perhaps people have a "set point" for loneliness, write the researchers.

-rise above or dip below that set point as their lives unfold, driven both by genetic and environmental influences.
+In other words, there may be a loneliness level for each person.
+People may rise above or dip below that set point as their lives unfold, driven both by genetic and environmental influences.

 That's just a theory.
 It's not absolute and certainly shouldn't make anyone feel doomed to being lonely.

-Reaching out to others, joining groups, and avoiding isolation may help you
+Reaching out to others, joining groups, and avoiding isolation may help you build a rich network.

-researchers reported in May.
+, other researchers reported in May.